Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems: Additional Related Work

 \subsection{Privacy-Aware and Defensive RAG}

-A complementary line of work aims to design privacy-preserving RAG pipelines. \citealp{zhou2025privacy} propose an encryption-based architecture that encrypts both textual content and embeddings before storage, so only authorized clients with decryption keys can access the underlying data. \citealp{mori2025differentially} introduce {DP-SynRAG}, which uses LLMs to generate a differentially private \emph{synthetic} RAG database that can be reused without repeated noise injection, improving utility under a fixed privacy budget.
+A complementary line of work studies privacy-preserving and defensive RAG pipelines~\cite{al2026systemic}. \citealp{zhou2025privacy} propose an encryption-based architecture that encrypts both textual content and embeddings before storage, so only authorized clients with decryption keys can access the underlying data. \citealp{mori2025differentially} introduce {DP-SynRAG}, which uses LLMs to generate a differentially private \emph{synthetic} RAG database that can be reused without repeated noise injection, improving utility under a fixed privacy budget.
 These works focus on mitigating privacy leakage in standard RAG pipelines via cryptographic protection or differential privacy.
-However, they are primarily designed for text-chunk-based RAG and do not explicitly consider Graph RAG systems with structured, graph-based knowledge bases.
-As a result, their threat models and defense mechanisms may not directly apply to Graph RAG, motivating the need to study privacy risks and attacks tailored to graph-based RAG settings.
+More recent work has also begun to consider defense in GraphRAG settings.
+AURA~\cite{wang2026making} addresses private-use theft of proprietary knowledge graphs by injecting plausible but false adulterants into the graph, which authorized users can filter via secret metadata tags while unauthorized copies suffer degraded utility.